 Our future success also depends on our ability to attract, retain and motivate skilled personnel.
 All of our employees work for us on an at will basis.
-Competition for personnel is intense in the networking equipment industry, particularly for persons with specialized experience in areas such as antenna design and radio frequency equipment.
-If we are unable to attract and retain the necessary personnel our business could be materially adversely affected.
+Competition for personnel is the industries we participate, particularly for persons with specialized experience in areas such as antenna design and radio frequency equipment.
+If we are unable to attract and retain the necessary personnel our business, operating results and financial condition could be materially adversely affected.